jayala1/WhisperServer2/README.md

 # WhisperServer2

 # Description
 AI generated code using GPT-4 for a web server with login page.
 Upload your audio.
-Get it transcribed by Distil-Whisper, and the get it summarized by GPT4All python bindings to an open source LLM.
+Get it transcribed by Distil-Whisper, and the get it summarized by LMstudio inference server python bindings to an open source LLM.

-# Instructions Work in progress and summarization does not work.
-Security features and other error handling needs better implementation
+# Instructions Work in progress.

 Ensure you have python 3.11 installed

 Ensure FFMPEG is also installed. https://ffmpeg.org/download.html

+Download LMStudio, select your model, go to the server section and start the inference server.
+Ensure you update the routes.py with the IP address of the computer that is running the LMstudio inference server

+Also ensure you open the port for UDP and TCP(just in case) to that machine for whatever port you are using for the lmstudio inference server.

 Download and extract